Date issued: 2020

 Date to be reviewed: Governing Body to determine

 The procedure has been reviewed with reference to the guidance produced by the Education and Skills Funding Agency (ESFA) and the Education [Independent Schools Standards (England)] Regulations 2014.

 Throughout the procedure the aim of all parties should be not only to resolve the complaint but also to develop and sustain good relationships between all members of the school community.
 However formal or serious the complaint, or however dissatisfied the complainant, the aim will always be reconciliation between all parties and a renewed commitment to work together amicably.

-This Complaints Procedure does not apply to members of staff, who should use their own grievance and discipline procedures, or to any matter for which separate provision is made, such as admissions and exclusions complaints.
+This Complaints Procedure does not apply to members of staff, who should use their own grievance and discipline procedures, or to any matter for which separate provision is made, such as admissions, exclusions and curriculum complaints.